 A Pap smear screens for cervical cancer, and sometimes, test results can come back abnormal.
 Correctly following up and treating an abnormal Pap smear safeguards your reproductive health.
-Count on board-certified gynecologist Ninoutchka Dejean, MD, at Boca Women’s Health for high-quality reliable follow-up services, such as a repeat Pap test, in-office colposcopy, or a loop electrosurgical excision procedure (LEEP).
+Count on board-certified gynecologist Ninoutchka Dejean, MD, at Boca Women's Health & Pembroke Pines Gynecology for high-quality reliable follow-up services, such as a repeat Pap test, in-office colposcopy, or a loop electrosurgical excision procedure (LEEP).
 Find out more by calling the office in Boca Raton, Florida, or booking a visit online.

 An abnormal Pap smear is a result that suggests the need for more investigation by Dr. Dejean.
 Abnormal Pap smear results don’t automatically mean you have cervical cancer.